mangpo/chlorophyll/README.md

 ### Data Type

+Chlorophyll currently supports two primitive data types: integer and fixed point.
+Both data types are 18 bits, as GreenArrays is a 18-bit architecture.
+Use `int` for integer.
+Use `fixK_t` for fixed-point number with K bits for integer and 18-K bits for fractional part; for example, `fix2_t` uses 2 bits for integer and 16 bits for fractional part.
+The available fixed point types are `fix0_t`, `fix1_t`, ..., and `fix17_t`.

-Chlorophyll currently supports only one primitive data type, `int`, 18-bit integer, as GreenArrays is a 18-bit architecture.
-Chlorophyll supports tuples and arrays of `int`.
+Chlorophyll also supports tuples and arrays of the primitive types.

 ##### Tuples
 Define *x* as a tuple of 3 elements whose elements live at logical core 0, 1, and 2: